adsric/docker-dev/README.md

  **[docs](https://docs.docker.com/engine/reference/commandline/#the-docker-commands)**
  on the commands.

-## Add Docker to your project
+## Add to your project

-If you respect the _project structure_, using Docker is extremely simple:
+If you respect the _structure_, using this tool is extremely simple:

 1. Create a `docker-compose.yml` (see below) in your `root` project.
 2. Start docker with `docker-compose up -d`